The MVCC Board of Trustees will meet on Monday, December 14, 2020 at 4:00 p.m. via zoom.

 Term Expires: June 30, 2022

 In 2008, Oneida County Executive Picente appointed Anthony Colón to the Board of Trustees.
-He currently serves as the Board's vice chair since 2018.
+He currently serves as the Board's chair, elected in 2020.
+He has preivously served as vice chair from 2018 to 2020.
 Colón spent his last 10 years in the corporate sector working at Mitchell International as a senior account executive and director of sales and marketing in Latin America.
 Colón then set up business in Central New York in 1999.
 He established his companies to provide services in various disciplines including language, cultural, and human services along with IT and medical recruitment.
 As a Qualified NYS Office of Court Administration Legal Spanish Interpreter, Colón has provided bilingual services to a variety of entities including the New York State and Federal Courts, along with the NYS Office of Mental Health.
 In addition to his service as a local Trustee, he also serves in leadership positions with New York State and National Community College Trustee Associations.
 He also provides services to local private, public, and non-profit organizations.
 Colón has a long history of community volunteer service.
 Currently he serves in membership and leadership positions within the Oneida County Vision 2020 Initiative Chairing the Access to Opportunity Committee; City of Utica's Planning Board and Chair of the Mayor's Access and Inclusion Committee; Co-Founder of the Mohawk Valley Latino Association; Boy Scouts of America Area 3 Board of Directors; and South Gate Ministries and Church.
 He is the 2015 winner of the New York Community College Trustees Marvin A. Rapp Award.

 William S. Calli, Jr.